 Creativity and experimentation fuel growth

-C-stores must face and overcome some popular assumptions about foodservice and its desireability.
-In response, operators are getting creative to position themselves as food destinations, rather than just fuel destinations
+C-stores must face and overcome some popular assumptions about foodservice and its desirability.
+In response, operators are getting creative to position themselves as food destinations, rather than just fuel destinations.

 For example, Casey’s General Store, a Midwestern-based chain of nearly 2,200 stores, has identified prepared foods as a brand differentiator and is taking steps to enhance their menu.
 Most recently, they focused on expanding beyond their flagship pizza offering by introducing a broader — and better — breakfast menu.